WilsonAlmonte/mastermind-game/README.md

 ![alt text](https://github.com/WilsonAlmonte/mastermind-game/blob/main/steps-to-play/5.png?raw=true)

-4. Repeat the from 1 to 3 steps until you win/lose the game by guessing all the colors and positions or spending all the attempts you have
+4. Repeat the from 1 to 3 steps until
+    You win: guessing all the colors and positions.
+    You lose: spending all the attempts you have (8)

-After these steps you should receive:
+5. After these steps you should receive:

 If you lost:
 ![alt text](https://github.com/WilsonAlmonte/mastermind-game/blob/main/steps-to-play/6.png?raw=true)